zainwaffi/RTTM/README.md

 # RTTM
-the visuals was made by a python language with manim module
+the visuals was made by a python language with manim module to help in illustration of Navier-Stokes equation
 # Manim
 to play the animation you need to install the manim package first ( check https://docs.manim.community/en/stable/installation.html)